amhou/resume/RESUME.md

 #### Cequint, Inc.
 *Software Development Engineer, August 2012 - January 2013*

-* Developed content-rich multimedia mobile messaging system for carriers to reach customers.
-Implemented in HTML, CSS, Javascript, and native Android (Java).

-#### Cequint, Inc.
 *Software Test Engineer, October 2011 - August 2012*

 * End to end testing on mobile applications and back-end systems.
 * Development of in-house test-automation and test-tooling.

-#### Northwest Balboa Festival
+* Developed content-rich multimedia mobile messaging system for carriers to reach customers.
+Implemented in HTML, CSS, Javascript, and native Android (Java).

+## Volunteer Experience

+#### Stephen Ministry
-*Co-founder, January 2014 - Current*
+*Bethany Community Church, February 2018 - Current*

-* Co-founder and Organizer of a non-profit Balboa swing dance festival in Seattle, WA.
-* Event hosts 150-200 attendees with classes, live music, happy hours.
-* Yearly gross of over $10,000, remaining steady over the last 3 years.
-* Maintain festival website, run registration system, Emcee during event.
-* Manage a team of 8-10 volunteers over the course of the weekend.
+* Conduct weekly lay-caregiving visits with individuals for a variety of spiritual and emotional needs.
+* Participate in over 50 hours of training in order to become qualified for serving, convering topics such as confidentiality, boundaries, and methods for peer-to-peer support.
+* Participate in bimonthly continuing education.

 #### California Balboa Classic
 *Registration Director, April 2016 - Current*